Ya'akov Mizrahi: Biography

-Mizrachi was born in Rehovot in 1919 to a family who had made aliyah from Yemen.
+Mizrachi was born in Rehovot in 1919 to a family who had emigrated from Yemen.
 He was on the Agudat Yisrael list for the 1969 elections, and although he failed to win a seat, he entered the Knesset on 27 November 1972 as a replacement for Shlomo-Ya'akov Gross, who had resigned his seat as part of a rotation agreement.
 He was a member of Internal Affairs Committee until losing his seat in the 1973 elections.
+Earlier in the year one of his sons, David, had died during the Yom Kippur War.
+His other son Eliezer later also became a member of the Knesset for Agudat Yisrael.